 Born in The Netherlands, Ronald grew up with piano and organ as a child.
 At the age of 10 he was able to play back any song he heard by ear.
 Naturally drawn to creating new music he composed his first piece of music when he was 11 years old.
 He received lessons from a Dutch jazz pianist, improving his technique and sense of harmony.
-At the age of 15, Ronald was offered to play professionally as a live-pianist for a Dutch-Belgian folk/country band and its dance company.
+His ability on piano developed rapidly and at the age of 15, Ronald was offered to play professionally as a live-pianist for a Dutch-Belgian folk/country band and its dance company.
 As the youngest musician in the band he performed several times per week at venues in Belgium, the Netherlands, Germany, Luxembourg and some in France until he was 18 years old, playing American style country/folk music in bars, restaurants, festivals and other venues.
-In this way Ronald gained quite a bit of live experience, further growing in comping and improvisation.
+Through his live experiences Ronald grew in improvising and musically thinking on his feet.
 It eventually led him to a spot as keyboardist on several CD albums produced in the USA, both independently and through label.
 The country/prog influenced Euphoria Station and Primitive Overflow, which was released on the label Progrock Records.
 The albums feature several profilic musicians such as '80s MTV era vocalist Donnie Vie (Enuff Z' Nuff) and harmonica player Tollak Ollestad, who played with Seal, Andrea Bocelli and Chet Atkins.
 The music received airplay on many popular online and FM radio stations and received positive feedback in magazines such as Fireworks UK, Prog Sphere, Background Magazine, Swedenrock and iOpages The Netherlands, giving acclaim to Ronald's contributions on keyboards.